 Indigenous Arts Projects

-Rolling Deadline: Applications will be accepted anytime between January 2 and November 4, 2019, with notification of results released approximately 3 to 4 months after submission date.
+Rolling Deadline: Applications may be submitted anytime between January 2 and November 2, 2020, with notification of results released approximately 3 to 4 months after submission date.

 Toronto Arts Council’s Indigenous Arts Projects program is an annual multi-disciplinary project grant specifically for Indigenous artists, collectives and organizations.
 For the purpose of this program, “Indigenous” is defined as a Canadian Aboriginal person who self-defines as First Nations (Status or Non-status), Métis, or Inuit.
 TAC recognizes that in the diverse mosaic of Toronto, Indigenous people are the original inhabitants of the City, which has great historical and cultural significance as a place for ceremony, gathering, trade, and exchange.